MicrosoftDocs/sdk-api/sdk-api-src/content/wmsdkvalidate/index.md

 ## -description

-This header is used by wmformat.
+This header is used by Windows Media Format 11 SDK.
 For more information, see:

 - [Windows Media Format 11 SDK](../_wmformat/index.md)